 P.E. and school sport play a very important part in the life of Bolton-on-Swale St Mary’s Church of England Primary School.
 We believe that P.E. and school sport contribute to the holistic development of our children as healthy and well-rounded individuals.
 Through participation, our children develop and learn more about key values such as respect, co-operation, team work and consideration for others.
 We encourage and active lifestyle, healthy eating and provide access to a wide range of extra curricular PE activities.
 Our aim is to develop lifelong interests in sport and health which are enriching and fulfilling.

 We celebrate our participation and success in sport on our weekly newsletters; in our weekly Special Mentions Assembly attended by Parents and carers and on our PE display board in the school hall and on our website gallery.

 School Games Gold Quality Mark Awarded in 2019

 This recognises and celebrates our commitment, engagement and delivery of PE sport to a high level.

 In 2018 we won the whole of Yorkshire PE Award in the category ‘Upskilling Staff’.

 In 2019 we won the North Yorkshire PE Award in the category ‘Widening Participation in Sport’.

 North Yorkshire Youth Games Qualifiers

 We are proud to have qualified each year for the past 10 years and sent sporting teams to the North Yorkshire Youth Games.
 In 2019 our Year 3/4 Tennis Team and Y5/6 Netball team represented the North of the County.

-We were delighted that our Y5/6 Netball qualified in January 2020 to represent the North of the County at the North Yorkshire Youth Games.
+We were delighted that our Y5/6 Netball qualified in January 2020 and again in 2021 to represent the North of the County at the North Yorkshire Youth Games.
+We look forward to the return of the North Yorkshire Youth Games.